CMU-17-356/cmu-17-356.github.io/docs/syllabus.md

 grading, announcements, and supplementary documents.
 Discussion and questions will be managed on [Slack](https://cmu-17-356-s25.slack.com/).
 Slides, assignments and the schedule will be posted on this website.
 We use [GitHub](https://www.github.com) to coordinate group work.
 We will provide private GitHub repositories for individuals and groups.

 Please use Slack for discussion and questions, including clarifying homework assignments.
+If you need to write to Prof. Begel and/or Prof. Brown about the class, you must include both faculty members on the message, otherwise we will reject your message and ask you to resend to both of us.
+We prefer you write us on Slack instead of email.

 The instructors and TAs hold weekly office hours.
 If you cannot make it to office hours, contact us via email (using the course-wide email address, unless the issue is sensitive) and we will find an alternative time to meet.